DuyNguyen1879/http2benchmark/setup/server/ssl-certificates/readme.md

 # Self-signed SSL certificates used for benchmark testing

-Prior to runing `server.sh`, in forked version you can choose to use pre-generated self-signed SSL certificates via 3 variables in `server.sh` which are outlined below instead of having to generate the self-signed SSL certificates everytime.
+Prior to running `server.sh`, in forked version you can choose to use pre-generated self-signed SSL certificates via 3 variables in `server.sh` which are outlined below instead of having to generate the self-signed SSL certificates everytime.
 HTTP/2 HTTPS benchmarks and performance also depend on the type and size of SSL certificate served by the web server.
 So having a more common pre-generated self-signed SSL certificate will provide more comparable benchmark results.

 * DEFAULT_SSLCERTS='n' - when set to `y`, use default http2benchmark pre-generated RSA 2048bit self-signed SSL certificates.
 Copied to `/etc/ssl` directory.
 * SANS_SSLCERTS='n' - when set to `y`, use pre-generated RSA 2048bit self-signed SSL certificates with proper [V3 compatible subjectAltName field](http://wiki.cacert.org/FAQ/subjectAltName) added.
 Copied to `/etc/ssl` directory.